LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

 ##### Execution

-Executing an update generator key transaction `trs` is done by calling `validators.updateGeneratorKey(address, trs.params.generatorKey)` where
+Executing an update generator key transaction `trs` is done by calling `validators.setValidatorGeneratorKey(address, trs.params.generatorKey)` where
-`address` is the 20-byte address derived from trs.senderPublicKey.
+`address` is the 20-byte address derived from trs.senderPublicKey. `trs` is invalid if this function returns `False`.

 #### Vote